ElPiloto/sidekick.nvim/README.md

 - [ ] Use treesitter to generate outline for custom queries (`queries/$LANG/sidekick.scm`)
 - [ ] Generate outline based on LSP.
 - [ ] Pop-up documentation for symbol when using LSP.
+- [ ] After getting experience, re-write most of codebase using an extensible system to allow end users to populate outline window.

 ### Maybe features